 (d) Performance and acceptance criteria evaluation

 Figure 1 describes the overall approach.
-Once acceptance criteria are defined based on overall requirements, different approaches (described below) are used to generate nominal, critical and failure scenarios tests.
+Once acceptance criteria are defined based on the overall requirements, different approaches (described below) are used to generate nominal, critical and failure scenario tests.
 Testing is performed using various test methods, and the outcome is evaluated to see if there is sufficient evidence to support the safety case claims and the acceptance criteria.
 The following section describes the different stages and steps.

 2.1.
 Behavioural Competencies Identification